miniJs/miniSlider/README.md

 ### To Do
 ---------

-* Finish implementing basic functionnalities
 * JavaScript manual Testing
 * Browser compatibility testing
-* Other transition effects such as fade
+* Other transition effects such as 'fade'
 * Preload image setting
+* Different delay time for very first slide only
 * Make the slider design responsive friendly
 * Add test coverage using jasmine.js